-Here are Providence Eye & Laser Specialists, we are committed to communicating clearly and accurately the financial investment required for your cataract surgery.
+Here at Providence Eye & Laser Specialists, we are committed to communicating clearly and accurately the financial investment required for your cataract surgery.
 Fortunately for you, we now live in a world where technology is safer, faster and more effective than ever.
 Thanks to the vast technological advancements in this field, there are multiple options that may be available to each patient.

 Based on your evaluation and conversation with Dr. Nunnery, he will guide you in making a decision that will meet your vision expectations and lifestyle.
 You will need to consider the following: